rlittletht/TCore.Sql1/INTERFACES.md

 	sqlSelect.AddOrderBy("$$tbl_foo$$.GroupKey");
 ```
-Adds the given Group By (syntax determined by T-SQL) string. **NOTE: This is impro
+Adds the given Group By (syntax determined by T-SQL) string.

+**NYI_NOTE: This is improperly implemented today on the SqlWhere object -- this has to be moved to here**
 #### Where
 ```
 	// SqlSelect.Where